 Alan Beattie is senior trade writer at The Financial Times, recently relocated to London from Brussels, and writes Trade Secrets, the FT’s newsletter and opinion column on trade and globalisation.
 Alan joined the FT in 1998 after working as an economist at the Bank of England.
 Before moving to Brussels in 2016 he was the FT’s international economy editor, covering global trade and economics from London and Washington, including the World Trade Organization, the International Monetary Fund, the G8 and the G20.
 He has also worked as a editorial writer.
 He is the author of False Economy, a popular economic history of the world published by Penguin, and Who’s In Charge Here?, a critique of policymakers’ responses to the 2008 global economic crisis.

 Research Fellow, Department of War Studies, King’s College London and former British Army officer

 Dr Mike Martin is an author and speaker on conflict and geopolitics.
 He is a former British Army Officer who served in Afghanistan, and now advises governments, militaries and other organisations how to navigate conflict zones.
-Mike is a Visiting War Studies Fellow at King’s College London and regularly appears in/on international media discussing conflict.
-His latest book How to Fight a War is out soon.
+Mike is a Senior War Studies Fellow at King’s College London and regularly appears in/on international media discussing conflict and geopolitics.
+His latest book is How to Fight a War.
 Mike tweets as @ThreshedThought.